‘The light that burns twice as bright,

 Olly was truly special.
 He brought joy, happiness and laughter wherever he went and had more friends and adventures than for a lifetime.
-He had a magnetic personality which lit up a room and yet he was also a deep thinker and wise beyond his years.
+He had a magnetic personality which lit up a room, and yet he was also a deep thinker and wise beyond his years.

 He was compassionate and kind and would always put the needs of others before his own.
-In recognition of his love of humanity and empathy, his university UCL – where Olly gained a first in History – presents the Oliver Hare Altruism Award every year.
+In recognition of his love of humanity and empathy, UCL – where Olly gained a first in History – presents the Oliver Hare Altruism Award every year.

-Olly also loved to party and was a great singer and entertainer, taking the compering role in a jazz show at the Adelphi Theatre, London, and leading the Christ Hospital Marching Band during Lord Mayor’s Parades and at Lord’s Cricket Ground.
+Olly also loved to party and was a great singer and entertainer, taking the compering role in a jazz show at the Adelphi Theatre in London, and leading the Christ Hospital Marching Band during Lord Mayor’s Parades and at Lord’s Cricket Ground.
 There is now an annual prize at Christ’s Hospital School, where he went until the age of 18, for the Best Musician of the Marching Band, presented to the winner by the Lord Mayor of London every year.

-Olly was hugely talented and intelligent and spoke French, Spanish and German and was getting to grips with Chinese when he died.
+Olly was hugely talented and intelligent.
+He spoke French, Spanish and German and was getting to grips with Mandarin when he died.
 He read extensively and could always be found with a book in his hand when he wasn’t in the middle of a crowd of friends.
 He was an inspiration to all who met him and made friends very easily with his warm personality and great sense of fun.
 At home, Olly was always loving, helpful and joking about.
 He and his older brother Sam were great friends, being nearly four years apart in age.
 They loved each other’s company and were always romping around or teasing one another.

-Olly travelled all round the world but perhaps the most remarkable thing of all is that he kept incredibly detailed journals of all his experiences and adventures.
+Olly travelled all round the world, but perhaps the most remarkable thing of all is that he kept incredibly detailed journals of all his experiences and adventures.
 We hope to publish these one day.
 They include stories of trekking for days in the Amazon, walking on the salt plains of Bolivia, dancing the tango with a gorgeous girl in an Argentinian bar, being wined and dined on a World Traders visit to China after winning an Economics prize to become the London livery company’s Apprentice, and going clubbing at foam parties in Portugal, where his old suede shoes came out ‘really clean!’.